Creative Subtitle Saying "Education to End Racism"

 BLAAC is pleased to present its anti-racist reflective education program, "Euro-Centric Cultural Reflectionism (ECCR).

 This course was created to go beyond what is acceptable in the pursuit of equity, equality, diversity, and inclusionary practices.
 ECCR provides a different view of racism and supremacy that allows for "Racial Recognition" among all participants.
 ECCR is a provocative study of self-awareness and cultural practices that challenges individual beliefs and embedded ideologies regarding racial identity, racial perceptions, and race relations.

 Taught by Dirrick Williams,

 Founder & Director of BLAAC

-Dirrick has a 25 year career in business leadership with a Bachelor of Arts Degree in Ministry Development.
-Dirrick carries a certificate of Teaching & Communication and is a licensed and ordained minister, and Certified Life Coach.
+Dirrick has a 25-year career in business leadership with a Bachelor of Arts Degree in Theology.
+Dirrick carries a certificate of Teaching & Communication and is a licensed and ordained minister and Certified Life Coach.
 He has also authored two books - “Principle Living,” 2010, and “Don’t Be Just Another Brick in the Wall,” 2019.

-Identify, cope with, and talk about feelings regarding tough racial topics (with people who do not look like you).
+Identify, cope with, and talk about feelings regarding tough racial topics.

 Develop an appreciation for social, racial, and economic disparities.